IMMM-SFA/metarepo/_sources/index.rst.txt

 .. toctree::
    :maxdepth: 2

 ``metarepo`` is short for meta-repository, a GitHub repository that contains instructions to reproduce results in a published work.
-This repo is a template for creating your own metarepo.
+This page contains instructions on how to use this repo as a template for creating your own metarepo.

 Purpose
 -------